In this article, you will find portable projectors of all prices, designs, and capabilities. This means we have the best portable projector for you!

 A portable projector will unfortunately never match up to the latest HD televisions like stationary projectors can, but there are a few things to consider to make sure you get the right portable projector to suit your needs.

-Of course, just like any kind of electronic device you purchase you need to keep the price in mind.
+Of course, just like any other electronic device, you need to keep the price in mind.
 For an entry-level portable projector, you can spend less than $100.

 2. Picture Quality

 When looking at the picture quality of a portable projector there are two features you’ll want to keep in mind.
 First is the general resolution.

 A portable projector will be designed to easily carry within a briefcase or backpack.
-If you’re flying across the world and you need to bring presentation tools with you, you need a projector that will likely fit into the carry-on.
+If you’re flying across the world and you need to bring presentation tools with you, you need a projector that will fit into the carry-on.

 This means the projector is small and yet durable at the same time.
 So when looking into available portable projectors, always keep in mind just how portable and soundly built the device is.